MikeDigitize/Getting_Started_With_TDD/README.md

 ## Clean Up Time

-Our lottery object looks a bit messy though.
+Our lottery object looks a bit messy after all that now though.
 Let's clean it up.

 ```javascript
 function getRandomNumberUpTo(max) {